10 Best Cardio Machines for Your Garage Gym

-This rowing machine, just like the many machines we mentioned in our guide, has a flywheel that creates air resistance.
-It’s easy to control the level of resistance you need, if you need more resistance, row harder, and if the challenge is too much for you just go at it easier.
+This rowing machine, just like the many machines we mentioned in our guide has a flywheel that creates air resistance.
+It’s easy to control the level of resistance you need if you need more strength, row harder, and if the challenge is too much for you to go at it easier.
 The LCD workout monitor will track everything you need to know about your session, and the data will be easy to read.
 The seat is upholstered and padded, making the rowing a comfortable experience.

 10. Sole Fitness E35